The Norwegian Media Authority

 - Notice of the age limit will be given to the distributor as soon as it has been assigned.
 It will also published in the Film Database (Filmdatabasen).

 - If the film is not to be age-rated, you can register the film instead.
 A registered cinema film is automatically given an 18-year age limit, and this is absolute.
-Registration is free.
+Registration is free and voluntary.

 - Fill out the form for registering a cinema film on My page and tick «Registration only»